ZuBAb study | Accompanying research NRW Talent Scouting

 Background

 In recent years, the number of young students in Germany who earn a university entrance qualification has continually risen.
 However, the likelihood of entering higher education is still strongly linked to social origin.
 For this reason, an increasing number of counselling programmes have been implemented in recent years that aim to break the link between young people's educational decisions and their social origin.
-However, in the German context, little is known about whether these programmes have the intended effect.

 Objective